A City for Everyone: Draft Inclusive Brisbane Plan 2019-2029

 If you would like to have your say and require assistance:

-- To request an Auslan interpreter or discuss any accessibility requirements, email the project team or phone Council on 07 3403 8888.
+- request an Auslan interpreter or discuss any accessibility requirements, email the project team or phone Council on 07 3403 8888

-- You can also use the National Relay Service, National Video Relay Service or the Translating Interpreting Service if you require assistance to speak and/or listen via the phone.
+- use the National Relay Service, National Video Relay Service or the Translating Interpreting Service if you require assistance to speak and/or listen via the phone.

 Council will collate all feedback and consider how the plan can be improved.
 A summary of community feedback will be provided in the final plan, which will be released in late 2019.

 For more information about the A City for Everyone: Draft Inclusive Brisbane Plan 2019-2029, you can: